 It’s very important to know that not all DPC models are the same.
 Quality of care, scope of practice and pricing structures are components that can vary from one DPC practice to the next.
 The key is to find the right Medical Doctor that focuses on the patient relationship and care needed for each individual employee.
 The success of the DPC clinic and the impact it has on your employees will all start with finding the right doctor for your company.

 Q4: How does DPC coexist with an employer’s health insurance plan?

 The DPC model was created to supplement an employer’s health insurance plan, not replace, or interfere with their existing coverage.
 Employers keep their insurance but pay a monthly membership fee for employees to access unlimited care with a dedicated primary care physician.
 This increase in personalization and access allows DPC physicians to develop a meaningful and more impactful relationship with each patient, which ultimately leads to healthier employees and lower healthcare spend.

-Q5: What’s one of the most impactful success stories you know of that an organization has experienced with DPC?
+Q5: What’s one of the most impactful success stories where an organization has experienced DPC?

 A growing manufacturer implemented a DPC clinic that helped them drive 46% lower PEPY healthcare costs vs. the national average.

 During the first four years the direct primary care clinic was accessible to employees, the company achieved:

 – 30% reduction in specialist care claims

 – 50%+ DPC clinic utilization by eligible employees